Weeder Features - Compare and Review Weeding Tools... Page 1

 Many interesting and diverse tools are included in this group.

-Hand cultivators, like hoes for example, are also weeders used primarily to remove numbers of small seedlings in patches by partially uprooting them and cutting their stems at the base.
-Hoes are cultivating hand tools in contrast to larger tractor-mounted cultivators or cultivating machines.
+Hand cultivators, like forks, claws and hoes for example, are also weeders used primarily to remove numbers of small seedlings in patches by partially uprooting them and cutting their stems at the base.
+Hoes and claws-forks are cultivating hand tools in contrast to larger tractor-mounted cultivators or cultivating machines.
 Hoes usually have long wooden handles and are often designed to specialize in weeding larger or smaller areas by the size and shape of their blades.
 Cultivating hand tools include hoes, forks and a variety of claw-shaped tools or claws.
 The Free Dictionary defines cultivator as "An implement or machine for loosening the soil and destroying weeds around growing plants."
 In a sense, weed pullers, as described above, are designed to surpass the limitations of hand cultivators by removing weeds more precisely or with deeper penetration for larger roots, or both.
 Cultivators are also tillers and may be used for aeration and irrigation control, as well.
 The pros and cons of using cultivators for weeding will be explored more thoroughly below.

 Weeding Tools for a Natural Lawn